rtek/aws-gen/README.md

-# AwsGen - PHP classes for [AWS SDK](https://github.com/aws/aws-sdk-php)
+# AwsGen - PHP classes for the [AWS SDK](https://github.com/aws/aws-sdk-php)

-AwsGen generates typed PHP classes that allow you to use Amazon Web Services with objects instead of associative arrays.
+AwsGen generates strictly typed PHP classes that allow you to use Amazon Web Services with objects instead of associative arrays.

 ## Installation